Nuitka/Nuitka-website/doc/doc/commercial/protect-constants-data.rst

  Protect Program Constants Data
 ################################

-Consider this example information, to learn what this about.
+Consider this example information, to learn what this is about.
 Only Nuitka commercial offers the full protection, and this illustrates the issue with standard Python the best.